 Should a tip over occur, employees need to know how to protect themselves.

-- Stay in the forklift.
+• Stay in the forklift.
 Never jump out.
-Jumping also can lead to a driver being struck by the rollover protection or trapped underneath a forklift.
-Since the operators are required to wear seatbelts, jumping should not be an option.
+Jumping also can lead to a driver being struck by the vehicle or trapped underneath.
+Since drivers must wear a seatbelt, jumping out should not be an option.

 What to cover at your safety meeting about forklifts

-You might consider conducting demonstrations on how to operate forklifts safely, and include information on the consequences when operators drive too fast, perform stunts, or otherwise don’t follow the rules.
+Consider conducting a live demonstration on how to operate forklifts safely.
+Include information about the consequences of driving too fast, performing stunts, or otherwise not following the safe operating rules.

 Remind your employees that when used properly, forklifts provide a quick and easy method to move inventory—no matter how heavy—to the intended location.
 When not used properly, forklifts can lead to serious and even tragic accidents.